 Step #2: Accept Your Situation

 When Rick and I first sat down and faced our situation (after we were brave enough to run the numbers), we really were in shock.
 We knew things were on shaky ground, but we had no idea what kind of numbers we were dealing with.
 It took us many months of shock, guilt, fear and self-condemnation before we finally accepted the situation we had created.
+We had over-used our credit cards and were spending more than we were bringing in.
 Don’t waste too much time on these emotions.
 Yes, it’s okay to be mad, to feel bad and to beat yourself up – for a short time.
 But spending too much time on these emotions is a waste because it takes your focus away from the next steps, which are more productive.
 Choose instead to accept what is already here and move on.

 Step #3: Create a Plan